jakeajares/jake_alton_jares/content/authors/admin/_index.md

 ---
-bio: I am a PhD candidate in political economics at the Stanford Graduate School of Business.
+bio: I am a Research Fellow at the Hoover Institution at Stanford University.
 education:
   courses:
   - course: PhD in Political Economics